dbwebb-se/mvc/example/symfony/README.md

 Lets move the rendering of the web page to a template file and use the Twig template engine to render it.

+Quickly browse the documentation on [the template engine Twig](https://twig.symfony.com/).

 Install the Twig package.

 ```